wmboon/TPySA/installation/README.md

 We will need standard packages like `numpy` and `scipy`, which can be installed similarly.

+The `TPySA` package is installed by navigating to the home folder of this repo and executing

+    pip install -e .

 ## Install Dune
 Install instructions can be found here https://www.dune-project.org/installation/installation-buildsrc/.